|Terrorizing Paris with my inability to speak French|

 Bonsoir (bohn SWAHR) Translation:Good evening

-Now is the time to close that mouth, smile and break out a quick note to mention you have no idea what they so eloquently said:
+Now is the time to close that mouth, smile, and break out a quick note to mention you have no idea what they so eloquently said:

 Je ne comprends pas (ZHUHnuh kohm-PRAHN pah) Translation: I don’t understand.

-|Got by with enough French to enjoy breakfast|
+|I got by with enough French to enjoy breakfast|

-The person you are speaking to will usually switch straight into English and you won’t have any more problems.
-However I found this a bit annoying as I often wanted to practice myFrench rather than rely on English.
-So when they would answer in English, if I could, I would speak a little bit of French in each sentence.
+The person you are speaking to will usually switch straight into English, and you won’t have any more problems.
+However, I found this a bit annoying as I often wanted to practice my french rather than rely on English.
+So when they would answer in English, I would speak a little bit of French in each sentence if I could.

-Even if it was just agreeing with, or disagreeing with what they were saying:
+Even if it was just agreeing with or disagreeing with what they were saying:

 Oui (wee) Translation: Yes